Arpitpassi/BridgeReport/index.md

 ## Special Note on Solana Integration of the most popular bridges above.
 Solana bridging remains a work in progress across platforms, with common challenges including:
-- Wallet compatibility issues (especially with Solflare)
+- Wallet compatibility issues (especially with Solflare in Mayan Finance)
 - Inconsistent user experience
 - Limited wallet support majorly solved by using phantom but a bad experience for users of wallets other than solflare.